Master’s in Child Psychology: Degree and Career Information

 Though many schools require their staff psychologists to hold doctoral degrees, most entry-level positions for school counselors and psychologists hold the same requirements as a child therapist: a master’s degree and state license.
 Depending on your state, however, it may be necessary to hold a PhD or PsyD to work as a school psychologist.

-According to the BLS, clinical, counseling, and school psychologists earned an average salary of $81,330.
-Psychologists working in elementary and secondary schools made an average of $77,430 the same year.
+According to the BLS, school psychologists earned a median annual salary of $78,780.
+Psychologists working in elementary and secondary schools made an average of $83,160.

 Most child psychologist positions require a doctoral degree.
 However, the best way to prepare for a PhD or PsyD in this specialty is with a non-terminal master’s degree in child psychology.

-The average annual wage for psychologists of all kinds was $93,440, according to the BLS.
-Those working in private practice can earn well over $100,000 a year.
+The median annual wage for psychologists of all kinds was $81,040, according to the BLS.
+Those working in private practice can earn well over $120,000 a year.

 With few exceptions, child psychologists must earn a PhD or PsyD from an accredited program and obtain a state license.